tweedegolf/storage-abstraction/README.md

 The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.

+>[!NOTE]
+> Both Cloudflare R2 and Cubbit do not provide a way to check if a bucket is public.
+You have to check this in the respective web consoles.

 ### bucketExists

 ```typescript